You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 Seymour Duncan is also well-known for its “Hot Rails” series of pickups (seen here).

-Hot Rails pickups are among the highest output pickups that Seymour Duncan makes, making it perfect for rock and metal, and this humbucking pickup fits neatly inside Fender Stratocasters at any position.
+Hot Rails pickups are among the highest output pickups that Seymour Duncan makes, making it perfect for rock and metal, and this single coil-sized humbucker fits neatly inside Fender Stratocasters at any position.

 Featuring a strong ceramic magnet, two thin “blades” and potent coil windings, the Hot Rails line of pickups provide huge tone and sustain.
 Hot Rails pickups also include four-conductor hookup cables to allow for coil tapping and advanced switching options to give you the option of a more traditional Stratocaster tone.